AdvaiyaLabs/SalesforceCRM-with-Nexmo-SMS/README.md

 	3. Click on **Save** button.

-##Steps to use the Salesforce CRM with Nexmo SMS app
+##Steps to use Salesforce CRM with Nexmo SMS app

 1. Add a new opportunity